Joan Jett: Activism and philanthropy

+In June 2016, as a response to the Pulse nightclub shooting which left 49 dead, Jett was the first to sign Billboard magazine's Open Letter on Gun Violence demanding that Congress enact gun control legislation, specifically universal background checks.
+Jett was followed by Lady Gaga and nearly 200 other musicians and music industry executives in their petition.

+In 2024, Jett contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

+Products and endorsements

-In 2008 Gibson released the "Joan Jett Signature Melody Maker".
-It differs from Jett's model by having a single burstbucker 3 humbucker pickup, an ebony fretboard and a double-cutaway body in white with a black vinyl pickguard.
+In 2008, Gibson released the "Joan Jett Signature Melody Maker" guitar.
+It differs from Jett's model by having a single burstbucker 3 humbucking pickup, an ebony fretboard and a double-cutaway body in white with a black vinyl pickguard.
 It also features a kill switch in place of a pickup selector.
 It retails for $839.
-There is now also a "Blackheart" version of this guitar introduced in 2010.
+There is a "Blackheart" version of this guitar introduced in 2010.
 All specs are the same, but it is finished in black, with red and pearl heart inlays.

+On November 19, 2009, Mattel released a Joan Jett Barbie doll.
+Her name and likeness were used with her permission.

 In June 2019, Gibson announced and released a third signature guitar for Jett, which is a wine-colored ES-339.
 The guitar was released after two years of research and development with Jett.